exilenorth/RcloneQBController/docs/TECHNICAL_SPECIFICATION.md

 *   **Language:** C#

 ### 2.2.
 Core Components
-*   **Main Window (View):** The primary user interface of the application.
-It will display script controls, the console output, status indicators, and provide access to settings.
+*   **Main Window (View):** The primary user interface of the application, now featuring a central menu bar.
+It displays script controls, the console output, status indicators, and provides access to various application functions via the menu.
 *   **MainViewModel:** The data context for the Main Window.
 It will contain the logic for handling user interactions, updating the UI, and coordinating with the service layer.
 *   **ConfigurationService:** A singleton service responsible for loading, parsing, validating, and saving the `config.json` file.
 *   **ScriptRunnerService:** Manages the execution of the `rclone` and `qBittorrent` scripts in separate processes.
 It will be responsible for starting, stopping, and monitoring these processes.